 W.B.
-Mason Truck
+MASON Cardboard Truck

 I started the work when I first noticed a W.B.
 Mason truck passing by Boston University, and people delivering boxes with paper for printers.
 I was fascinated by their logo describing a man with a mustache and two American flags standing by his side.
 Something about the logo really intrigued me, so I started to search on the internet about the company’s ownership, history, and economic past.